-This holiday is also a great way to educate and celebrate with children as you can teach them about the culture that their family comes from or that other people come from.
+This holiday is a great way to educate and celebrate with children as you can teach them about the culture that their family comes from or that other people come from.
 To help with this process, here are some fun and interactive activities that you can do with children to celebrate and learn about Diwali!

 A fun and engaging activity that educators can do with children in the classroom to represent Diwali is a Diwali light lantern.
 The great thing about this activity is that it only takes 15 minutes to complete.
-This lantern craft allows children to examine light through dark paper as well as light tissue paper The distinction between the two produces an alluring and appealing lantern that will get children excited and intrigued by its manifestations.
+This lantern craft allows children to examine light through dark paper as well as light tissue paper.
+The distinction between the two produces an alluring and appealing lantern that will get children excited and intrigued by its manifestations.

-While doing the Diwali light lantern activity, you can give children a little perspective about Diwali by letting them know it is a holiday commemorated by 1 billion people all around the world and that involves spiritual light.
+While doing the Diwali light lantern activity, you can give children a little perspective about Diwali by letting them know it is a holiday commemorated by 1 billion people all around the world that involves spiritual light.
 This activity maintains a great connection with Diwali since Diwali symbolizes the aspect of victory light over darkness.

 This activity is great to do with children as it is fun and educational and teaches children that all cultures are important and that we should be inclusive.
 It is a great way to also teach them about lanterns and lights and how it connects to Indian culture.
 For example, the word Diwali means “row of lights.”

 This activity is beneficial as it teaches children about the different types of lights and lanterns that are used during Diwali.
 Diya lamps are actually a great conversation starter when it comes to talking about Hindu culture with children.
 Children are very curious when it comes to lights, and these salt lamps are a great craft for that reason alone.
-While doing this activity, children can also build on their self-help skills by washing the paintbrushes.

 What are your favorite ways to celebrate Diwali?
 Let us know in the comments!